 - Click the Import button (top-right corner of the screen), and then choose Documents from the drop down.

 - Under Document Importer Type, select Word.

-- Next, click Choose File and use your file system navigation to select the Word document file you wish to import.
+- Next, click Choose File and use your file system navigation to select the Word document file you want to import.

 - Click Continue to upload the document and begin the import process.
 Wait for an email from firstname.lastname@example.org that includes a link to view the completed import.

 Once the import is done, you can start using the features of IT Glue to change the formatting and more.
 To learn how the formatting options work, see A quick tour of editing.

 7. Share your document with an unauthenticated user

 You can also send the link to your document where unauthenticated users can view it via the browser.
 First, you need to make the document public, which means anyone with the link can view the content of the document, but the document will not be found by Google or indexed.